Aonodensetsu/prev_gen/README.md

 ![Current version](result.png)

 Archive of past results - to laugh or cry:
-Version 5 - the README update, finally added the Usage section
+Version 5 - the README update, finally added the Usage section (no image)
 [Version 4](version4.png) - the little darker strip at the bottom goes a long way in making this look good
 [Version 3](version3.png) - finally fixed the font, arial was making me angry, had to fix contrast again
 [Version 2](version2.png) - made in a day, got text contrast to about where I want it